NethermindEth/nethermind/docs/source/configuration.rst

    default value: 30303

  EnableUnsecuredDevWallet
-   If 'true' then it enables thewallet / key store in the application. default value: false
+   If 'true' then it enables the wallet / key store in the application. default value: false

  GenesisHash